 Represented borrowers in billions of dollars of loan transactions, including loans for office, retail, mixed-use, industrial, land development, multifamily and mobile home projects.

 Represented opportunistic investor in acquisition of properties formerly valued in excess of $100 million dollars from distressed seller and negotiated short sale with the lender.

 Represented publicly traded builder in the formation of joint venture for the acquisition and development of over 2,000 homesites and condominium parcel for 500 condominiums in transactions exceeding $350 million dollars in Northern California.

 Represented publicly traded builder in the negotiation of nearly $1 billion dollars in construction and mezzanine financing for ten joint ventures.

-Ongoing representation of three developers in negotiation of development agreement with the City of Oakley and related infrastructure improvement agreements for the construction of 655 housing units.
+Represented of three developers in negotiation of development agreement with the City of Oakley and related infrastructure improvement agreements for the construction of 655 housing units.

 Represented home builder in the acquisition of seven adjacent sites for the development of several hundred single-family homes as well as multi-family and commercial uses and negotiated development agreement for the project.

-In response to the credit crisis, Chris was asked to join the California Building Industry Association’s Acquisition, Development and Construction Mortgage Task Force, which is currently lobbying in Washington D.C. and Sacramento on behalf of the building industry.
+In response to the credit crisis, Chris was asked to join the California Building Industry Association’s Acquisition, Development and Construction Mortgage Task Force, which lobbied in Washington D.C. and Sacramento on behalf of the building industry.
 Chris frequently writes and speaks on matters related to the financial crisis and has been part of panel discussions on the topic before the California Building Industry Association, the Home Builders Association, Commercial Real Estate Women (CREW), and the San Francisco Registry and has been quoted in local, national and international media.